arfevrier/macroPassthrough/README.md

 - ⏰: With a focus on low latency.
 You can expect sub-millisecond latency added by the passthrough.
 - ⌨️ / 🖱️: Compatible for peripheral up to 1000Hz of pooling rate.
 - 🕹️: Expected to works fine for gaming.
-- 🔌: You can connect a USB hub, allowing you to connect both the keyboard and mouse at the same time.
+- 🔌: You can connect a USB hub, allowing you to connect and intercept both the keyboard and mouse at the same time.
+- 💿: The goal is to have a hardware equivalent of macro software like `AutoHotKey`.

 ## Overview